 For further information or to instruct Christopher please contact one of our following clerks:

-Christopher’s practice focuses on Personal Injury and Employment, as well as gaming and licencing, and he acts for clients in both contentious and non-contentious matters in all areas of his practice.
+Christopher Bamford’s practice focuses on Personal Injury and Employment, as well as Gambling and Licencing, and he acts for clients in both contentious and non-contentious matters in all areas of his practice.